• blogangle-right

 How to enter a CMMC self-assessment into the SPRS

-If you’re ready to enter CMMC Level 1 Self-Assessment reports in the SPRS, follow the steps below to understand exactly how to do it.
+If you’re ready to enter CMMC Level 1 or 2 Self-Assessment reports in the SPRS, follow the steps below to understand exactly how to do it.

 To access the SPRS, you first need access to the Procurement Integrated Enterprise Environment (PIEE) portal.
 If you don’t, follow step 1A.
 If you do, skip to step 1B.